Filippo Colonna, 9th Prince of Paliano

-Biography
+Early life

-Born in Rome, Filippo was the son of Don Lorenzo Onofrio Colonna, hereditary Grand Constable of the Kingdom of Naples, and Maria Mancini, a niece of Cardinal Mazarin.
+Born in Rome on 7 April 1663, Filippo was the son of Don Lorenzo Onofrio Colonna, hereditary Grand Constable of the Kingdom of Naples, and Maria Mancini, a niece of Cardinal Mazarin.
 The Spanish had ruled Naples since the early sixteenth century, and the Colonna were prominent servants of the Spanish crown in Italy.

+Career

 In 1687, while his father served as head of the interregnum council of Naples, Filippo was appointed commander of a company of lancers.
 In 1689 he succeeded his father as Grand Constable and Duke-Prince of Paliano.

 As a patron of the arts, Filippo had the art gallery in the family's Roman palazzo refurbished.
 He opened the gallery in 1703.
-The composer Giovanni Bononcini wrote six serenatas, an oratorio and five operas while in his service (1692–1697).
+The composer Giovanni Bononcini wrote six serenatas, an oratorio and five operas while in his service from 1692 to 1697.
 Filippo was a member of the Academy of Arcadia, which had been established in Rome in 1690.

 Among his other titles, Filippo was Prince of Castiglione, and Duke of Marino, Miraglia and Tagliacozzo.
 He was made a knight of the Order of the Golden Fleece by Spanish king Carlos II in 1679.
 In 1710 he became the first Colonna to be appointed hereditary Prince Assistant to the Papal Throne.

+Personal life

 Don Filippo married the Spanish aristocrat Lorenza de la Cerda in Madrid in 1681, but she died without issue in 1697.
-Later that year in Rome he wed his second wife, the Italian aristocrat Olimpia Pamphilj (1672–1731), by whom he had several children.
+Later that year in Rome he wed his second wife, the Italian aristocrat Olimpia Pamphilj (1672–1731), by whom he had several children, including: